-where $\eqdist$ means equal in distribution. \cite{BertiPratelliRigo2004LimThForIID} extend this notion and introduce the term {\em conditionally identically distributed sequences} with respect to a filtration. \begin{defn} Let $\cF= (\cF_n)_{n \geq 1}$ be a filtration.
-A sequence of random variables $(X_n)$ is {\em conditionally identically distributed} with respect to the filtration $\cF$ ($\cF$-c.i.d.) if it is adapted to $\cF$ and, a.s.,

-for all $k \geq 1$, $n \geq 0$ and all bounded measurable functions $h: \mathbb X \rightarrow \mathbb{R}$ \end{defn} Less formally, a sequence $(X_n)$ adapted to $\cF$ is $\cF$-c.i.d. if the $X_i$ are identically distributed and $X_{n+k} \mid \cF_n \eqdist X_{n+1} \mid \cF_n, \quad k \geq 1, n \geq 1$.
-When $\cF $ is the natural filtration of $(X_n)$, the sequence is said to be c.i.d.
-An $\cF$-c.i.d. sequence is also c.i.d.
-C.i.d. sequences preserve main properties of exchangeable sequences.
-In particular, as for exchangeable sequences, the sequence of the empirical distributions and the sequence of the predictive distributions converge a.s., to the same random distribution, $F$ say.
-If $(X_n)$ is c.i.d. with probability law $P$, then
+\cite{BertiPratelliRigo2004LimThForIID} extend this notion, introducing the notion of {\em conditionally identically distributed sequences with respect to a filtration} and provide fundamental limit theorems.
+Interestingly, c.i.d. sequences preserve the main asymptotic properties of exchangeable sequences.
+In particular, the sequence of the empirical distributions and the sequence of the predictive distributions converge $P$-a.s., to the same random distribution, i.e., if $(X_n)$ is c.i.d. with probability law $P$, then

 For exchangeable sequences, the limit $F$ is called the directing random measure (the statistical model, in Bayesian inference) and the probability law of $F$ is the de Finetti measure (the prior distribution).
-The limit $F$ in (\ref{eq:convExch}) is referred as the directing random measure for c.i.d. sequences, too.
+The term directing random measure is used analogously for c.i.d. sequences.

-An exchangeable sequence is clearly c.i.d., but the reverse is not generally true.
+An exchangeable sequence is clearly c.i.d., but the converse is not generally true.
 However, c.i.d. sequences are asymptotically exchangeable.